U.S. relieved as China appears to heed warnings on Russia

 Last month, the U.S. envoy to the United Nations hailed China's abstentions on U.N. votes to condemn Russia's invasion of Ukraine as a "win," underscoring how Beijing's enforced balancing act between Russia and the West may be the best outcome for Washington.

-Still, China has refused to condemn Russia's actions in Ukraine and has criticized the sweeping Western sanctions on Moscow, while saying it is not deliberately helping circumvent them.
+Still, China has refused to condemn Russia's actions in Ukraine and has criticized the sweeping Western sanctions on Moscow.

 Trade volume between Russia and China also jumped in the first quarter, and the two declared a "no limits" partnership in February.